rwth-acis/las2peer-template-project/README.md

 Develop a Service for LAS2peer
 -------------------------------------

 1. If you use Eclipse, import the project or just create a new project in the same folder.
 2. Change conf/service.properties according to the service you want to build.
 3. Run "ant get_deps" once to pull all dependencies.
 (You can skip this but Eclipse will complain about missing libraries until you build the first time)
-4. Implement a service by inheriting from i5.las2peer.api.Service (Or refactor from the existing i5.las2peer.ServicePackage.ServiceClass).
+4. Implement a service by inheriting from i5.las2peer.api.Service (Or refactor from the existing i5.las2peer.services.ServicePackage.ServiceClass).
-5. Run "ant" to just build the service jar or "ant run" to directly run your service.
+5. Compile your service with "ant", this will also build the service jar.
+6. Generate Documentation, run your JUnit tests and generate service and user agent with "ant all".
+(7. Run your service with "ant run".
+Currently, this is not advisable since the interactive features of the LAS2peer command line can not be used via the ant script.)

-A jar file with your service will be in export/ and a generated service agent XML file in startup/.
+The jar file with your service will be in export/ and lib/ and the generated agent XML files in startup/.

 Using a Different Build-System / Directory-Structure